 The rafts are more stable this way but they are also more sluggish particularly with their bigger rafts.
 When pulling the raft out of the water it is best to wait to let the water drain out so the raft is much lighter to carry.

 Laced floors have a piece of webbing that laces the floor into the bottom of the raft.
-Laced in floors make it easy to replace a floor or send it back to be fixed.
+These floors are replaced more easily or can be removed to send back to be fixed.
 They also drain more quickly than glued in floors.
 Another advantage for traveling is unlacing the floor makes the outer tube much lighter for carrying on a plan or down a trail into a remote canyon.

 The disadvantages are the webbing wears out and can break.
 Relacing a floor is an annoying time consuming process.
-Laced floors are also typically slower than glued in floors due to the two pieces (some times three) of material on the bottom.
-When there is a flap to protect the webbing it gets ripped off over time and can catch when going over drops.
+Laced floors typically move slower than glued in floors in the river due to the two pieces (some times three) of material on the bottom.
+The protective floor flap catches on rocks when going over drops and gets ripped off over time.

-Glued in floor is were the floor is glued into the raft.
-This makes the raft lower maintenance and cleaner along the bottom.
+Glued in floors make the raft lower maintenance and cleaner along the bottom.
 However, if something goes wrong with the floor the whole raft has to be sent in for repair.

 The key components of raft design are rocker, tube diameter, and whether to have diminishing tubes.
 These three variables in combination with the materials, length, width, and floor type have the largest influence on how the raft performs.